ergoplatform/website/content/en/blog/2021-12-04-raffle-user-interface-v2.md

 **\
 To learn about Ergo Raffle and how to use it, see the previous [blog post](https://ergoplatform.org/en/blog/2021-09-02-ergo-raffle/).**

-**To learn what has been achieved with raffle, see [ErgoHack Wonders](https://ergoplatform.org/en/blog/2021-11-30-ergohack-wonders-i-the-ergo-raffle/).**
+**To learn what has been achieved with ErgoRaffle, see [ErgoHack Wonders](https://ergoplatform.org/en/blog/2021-11-30-ergohack-wonders-i-the-ergo-raffle/).**

 <!--EndFragment-->